Cabbage: Food preparation

-Nutrients and phytochemicals
+Phytochemicals and cancer research

-Raw cabbage is 92% water, 6% carbohydrates, 1% protein, and contains negligible fat (table).
-In a 100 gram reference amount, raw cabbage is a rich source of vitamin C and vitamin K, containing 44% and 72%, respectively, of the Daily Value (DV).
-Cabbage is also a moderate source (10–19% DV) of vitamin B6 and folate, with no other nutrients having significant content per 100-gram serving (table).
+Phytochemicals in cabbage and other cruciferous vegetables, including such compounds as isothiocyanates, sulforaphane, and other glucosinolates, are under basic research to determine their possible biological effects.

-Basic research on cabbage phytochemicals is ongoing to discern if certain cabbage compounds may affect health or have potential for anti-disease effects, such as sulforaphane and other glucosinolates.
-Studies on cruciferous vegetables, including cabbage, include whether they may lower the risk against colon cancer.
-Cabbage is a source of indole-3-carbinol, a chemical under basic research for its possible properties.
+Although the relationship between a diet rich in cruciferous vegetables and the risk of cancer has been widely studied, there remains insufficient evidence that consuming cabbage compounds decreases cancer risk, as of 2024.

 Herbalism

 In addition to its usual purpose as an edible vegetable, cabbage has been used historically in herbalism.
 The Ancient Greeks recommended consuming the vegetable as a laxative, and used cabbage juice as an antidote for mushroom poisoning, for eye salves, and for liniments for bruises.
 The ancient Roman, Pliny the Elder, described both culinary and medicinal properties of the vegetable.
 Ancient Egyptians ate cooked cabbage at the beginning of meals to reduce the intoxicating effects of wine.
 This traditional usage persisted in European literature until the mid-20th century.

-The cooling properties of the leaves were used in Britain as a treatment for trench foot in World War I, and as compresses for ulcers and breast abscesses.
+The supposed cooling properties of the leaves were used in Britain as a treatment for trench foot in World War I, and as compresses for ulcers and breast abscesses.
 Other medicinal uses recorded in European folk medicine include treatments for rheumatism, sore throat, hoarseness, colic, and melancholy.
 Both mashed cabbage and cabbage juice have been used in poultices to remove boils and treat warts, pneumonia, appendicitis, and ulcers.